Fonta1n3/FullyNoded/Docs/Backup-Recovery-Best-Practices.md

 ***Signers must be backed up offline on a piece of paper or metal***

-To make a wallet spednable you can either recover via iCloud, QR code or wallet file and then simply add the appropriate signer to the app by navigating to `Signers` > `+` and inputting the words one at a time or pasting all of them in one go.
+To make a wallet spendable you can either recover via iCloud, QR code or wallet file and then simply add the appropriate signer to the app by navigating to `Signers` > `+` and inputting the words one at a time or pasting all of them in one go.
 Of course you must pay special attention to whether you added a passphrase to that seed in order for